Red Rose (TV series)

 Red Rose is a 2022 British horror drama television series, based on the teenage angst experienced in varying degrees within a group of school leavers obsessed with their smartphones.
 Created by Michael and Paul Clarkson and produced by Eleven, it was broadcast on BBC Three from 15 August 2022 and available on BBC iPlayer in full from that date in the United Kingdom, and available on Netflix internationally and the United Kingdom on 15 February 2023.

 Premise

-Set in Bolton, this series revolves around a group of friends in the town as they plan to have one more care free summer before heading off to university.
-However, their plans are immediately thwarted as a sense of danger looms over the group when an app called "Red Rose" is downloaded, and makes sinister demands that end in deadly consequences if not followed.
+Set in Bolton, this series revolves around a group of friends in the town as they plan to have one more carefree summer before heading off to university.
+Their plans are immediately thwarted as a sense of danger looms over the group when an app called "Red Rose" is downloaded, and makes sinister demands that end in deadly consequences if not followed.